Help Center/ Log Tank Service/ User Guide/ Log Ingestion/ Using Kafka to Report Logs to LTS

 Using Kafka to Report Logs to LTS

 You can use various Kafka Producer SDKs or collection tools that support the Kafka protocol to report logs to LTS.
-This function applies to the following scenarios:
+This function is applicable to the following scenarios:

 • Scenario 1: If you have built a system based on open-source tools, such as Logstash, simply modify the configuration file to enable log reporting to LTS.